-Latter track, the EP-ending “Meghalaya“, accelerates right off the line, driving to and fro with its massive, heaving axe.
+The latter track, the EP-ending “Meghalaya“, accelerates right off the line, driving to and fro with its massive, heaving axe.
 It then smashes into your ears before winding out and getting the grooves nailed down tightly underneath.
-By far, this is my favorite track, and it is one where the trio truly strut their respective stuff.
+By far, this is my favorite track, and it is one where the trio truly struts their respective stuff.

 Dryad rock!
-Their “Rehearsal Tape” was issued very recently and to be honest, the title may be a bit misleading.
+The ‘Rehearsal Tape‘ was issued very recently and to be honest, the title may be a bit misleading.
 It may seem to imply something that might have a sub-par aspect to it, be it the recording or what have you, or that it may be inferior or demo-quality, something.
 Thankfully, that is not even close as this is raw, yes, but that rawness only adds in bolstering the aggressive vibes here.